The quality of the air around us is affected by pollutants released into the atmosphere through human activities.

 Scottish Air Quality - What is the air quality like in my area right now?
 Air pollution level updated hourly across Scotland.

 How has Scotland’s air quality changed since 1990?
-Interact with the graph below to see changes in pollutants over time.
+View changes in pollutants over time using the UK Air Quality application.

 More detail from the Scottish Pollutant Release Inventory including details about pollutants and waste transfers.